Gerax2003/Rasterizer/README.md

 Perspective with working rotations and translation matrix
 Basic clipping
 Camera translation/rotation (ZQSD/arrow keys for horizontal movement, Lshift and space for vertical movement)
-Translation and rotation functions (X & Y axis)
+Translation and rotation functions
 Vertex shader (For color and textures only)
 Texture rendering using UV coords
 Perspective correction
 Vertex shader for lightning
-8 functionnal lights
+8 functionnal lights with ambient and diffuse lighting and attenuation

 ## WIP
 ---
-Lighting with specular values and attenuation
+Lighting with specular values
 Pixel shading
 Optimisation and proper clipping
 Back-face culling